AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 ### Disappearing path segments
 If a segment of the path is not displayed, it is likely that you have two consecutive points that have the same or very close coordinates.
-You can fix this by using the Merge Waypoints function, which finds and removes duplicate points.
+You can fix this by using the Merge Path Points function, which finds and removes duplicate points.

 ### Creation Static Mesh
 If necessary you can bake the path into a single mesh, this is a much more productive solution if you want to use SPT as static object.